You will need

 Who will you send the cards to?
 What about a local organisation who are standing up for LGBT+ people, a teacher who’s always really encouraging, or a friend you’re thankful for?

 You could also have an (age-appropriate) chat about what it’s like to be part of the LGBT+ community today – there’s a whole lot of care, respect, and cooperation, and society’s come a long way, but LGBT+ people still face discrimination and difficulties.
-Stonewall Youth has loads of great resources about the importance of pride.
+Stonewall Youth has lots of useful information.

 Find your gratitude attitude